 Food Handler Certification and HB 2102

-Coconino County Public Health Services District Food Handlers Online Course (Click here)
+Coconino County Health and Human Services Food Handlers Online Course (Click here)

 Each year millions of people eat out, and the trend of eating out continues to grow.
 The food industry has grown in response to the increased demand.
 Food facilities are unique businesses faced with the challenge of providing quality food that is safe to consume.
 At minimum, this involves safely storing, transporting, and preparing food, and taking reasonable precautions against disease and injury.

 Simply stated, food operators are required to take reasonable steps to prevent food-borne illnesses.
 This entails learning about food-borne diseases to which clients may become exposed, and techniques for minimizing the risk of illness.

 Coconino County Health and Human Services (CCHHS) provides a comprehensive online training and certification for food handlers.

 Upon successful completion of the Food Handler Online Training and certification course and test, a printable certificate of training is available.
 To receive an official Coconino County Food Service Worker Card, the certificate must be presented, along with proof of lawful presence (per AZ House Bill 2102), at CCHHS office locations at: